gradzikb/vim-lsdyna/README.md

 Visit [keyword library wiki page](https://github.com/gradzikb/vim-lsdyna/wiki/Keyword-Library) to see more.

 ###Curve commands
 You can use commands to operate with a curves data directly in VIM.
-The plugin includes four commands:
-- LsDynaScale
-- LsDynaShift
-- LsDynaResample
-- LsDynaAddPoint

 ![vimLsDynaScale](https://raw.github.com/wiki/gradzikb/vim-lsdyna/screenshots/vimLsDynaScale.gif)